jdeath/CheckRoyalCaribbeanPrice/README.md

 Track and compare the prices of your **Royal Caribbean** and **Celebrity Cruises** purchases (beverage packages, excursions, internet, etc.).
 - ✅ Automatically checks your purchased packages (no need to enter them manually)
 - ✅ Alerts you if a lower price is available
-- ✅ Finds deals specific to each passenger (loyality or casino status, age-based specials) where other trackers only find publically available prices
+- ✅ Finds deals specific to each passenger (loyalty or casino status, age-based specials) where other trackers only find publicly available prices
 - ✅ Shows currently assigned cabin in Royal's backend system (*likely* the room you will get if purchased a GTY "We choose your room")
 - ✅ Shows the payment balance Royal's backend system thinks they are owed (does not include TA's take!)
 - ✅ Supports multiple Royal and Celebrity accounts or linked cruises
+- ✅ Handles all currencies (checks each item based on the currency used to purchase it)
 - ✅ Can also check **cabin prices** with just a booking URL (no login required)
 - ✅ Runs on Windows, macOS, Linux, Docker, and Home Assistant.
-- ✅ Completly open source, free to use or modify.
+- ✅ Completely open source, free to use or modify.
-- ✅ Seperate `BrowseRoyalCaribbeanPrice.py` script lets you look up any cruise's addon prices, no setup required
+- ✅ Separate `BrowseRoyalCaribbeanPrice.py` script lets you look up any cruise's addon prices, no setup required

 > ⚠️ This is **not a hack**.
 All API calls and data are publicly available and visible in the browser.
 The script simply automates you can do on Royal Caribbean website.